krirogn/pen-lab/README.md

-The dockerfile configures Buggy Web App to use the right database and sets the permissions correctly, but I've also added an extra step that automatically initializes the database, because the manual steps of going to the `/install.php` endpoint and initializing the database there doesn't work correctly.
-I do the automatic database initialization in the `bwapp-entrypoint.sh` script by running the sql commands in `bWAPP.sql`.
-The `bWAPP.sql` file just recreates the database from the backup of a Buggy Web App instance that was set up correctly.
+The dockerfile configures Buggy Web App to use the right database and sets the permissions correctly, but I've also added an extra step that automatically initializes the database so the user doesn't have to go through the usual manual steps of going to the `/install.php` endpoint and initialize the database there.
+I do the automatic database initialization in the `bwapp-entrypoint.sh` script.

 ### 📡 Nginx
 I just made a standard `nginx.conf` config file that redirects dvwa and bwapp to their